 The program serves an estimated 80 children, kindergarten through grade four in four school districts.

 Tuolumne, CA 95379

 The Summerville Elementary School District AIECE program's purpose is to support the educational and culturally related needs of Native American students.
 The program serves kindergarten through grade four students during the school day with Reading and Language Arts, in Title I. Pre-kindergarten students will also be served during the school day but separately.
 There is an after school homework program that supports students with all homework and small group tutoring in reading, language arts and math.
 The nearby Rancheria extends invitations to cultural events during throughout the year.
 The Rancheria also provides language materials for our program.
 Our program continues to evolve to help meet the needs of our students with positive interactions with those around them, educationally, culturally, and socially.

 We currently have 398 students with 47 students identified as Native American.

 Pat Bennett, Director

 Marysville, CA 95901

-In the afternoons at both sites, the AIECE resource teacher conducts classes through an enrichment program for third and fourth grade students.
-Implementing the Child-to-Child educational model, American Indian students are provided a supportive and creative forum that focuses on many aspects of traditional and modern native culture.
+The AIECE resource teacher conducts classes through an enrichment program for grade three and grade four students.
+When face-to-face learning is resumed resource teacher will be Implementing the Child-to-Child educational model, American Indian students are provided a supportive and creative forum that focuses on many aspects of traditional and modern native culture.
 Within this model, the program utilizes language, visual arts, legends, puppetry, food, music, technology, science, nature, cooperative learning, and leadership to create fun, educational projects that foster deep conceptual understanding.
 The Child-to-Child philosophy of older students modeling for younger students permeates every feature of the program.